vladigleba/vladigleba.github.io/posts/gospel/resting.md

 > For thou, LORD, hast made me glad through thy work: I will triumph in the works of thy hands.
 {% ct 'Psalm 92:4' %}

 Paul invites us to be strong, but not in ourselves, for we are no match for the power of sin.
-Having originated in the heart of Lucifer, an angel, sin precedes and transcends humanity, and its existence can be neither explained nor justified.
-It is supernatural and therefore requires supernatural power to overcome.
+Having originated in the heart of an angel, Lucifer, sin precedes and transcends humanity, and its existence can be neither explained nor justified.
+Sin possesses supernatural power and therefore requires supernatural power to overcome.

-Christ's power and might alone enable us to stand strong against it.
-The Bible tells us that He shared our weak human nature and was "tempted like as we are, yet without sin" {% rf 'Hebrews 4:15' %}, and that He "spoiled principalities and powers, ... triumphing over them" {% rf 'Colossians 2:15' %}.
+Christ’s power and might alone enable us to stand strong against it.
+The Bible tells us that He shared our weak human nature and was “tempted like as we are, yet without sin” {% rf 'Hebrews 4:15' %}, and that He “spoiled principalities and powers, … triumphing over them” {% rf 'Colossians 2:15' %}.
 The battle has already been won.
 The sins we struggle with He has already conquered.
 We need only to accept it by faith and thank Him for it.
-Do we believe Him?
 Like the Israelites of old who praised God before they went out to battle, we can praise Him before we see any outward evidence of victory {% rf '2 Chronicles 20:21-22' %}.
-This is resting in His Word.
 This is walking by faith.
+This is true Sabbath rest in Christ—choosing to rest in His Word and going forth in His strength to victory.